Progressive Citizens of America: History

 From July 9 to July 13, 1947, the Southern California Chapter of the PCA held a Thought Control Conference at the Beverly Hills Hotel that was sponsored by the Arts, Sciences and Professions Council of the PCA.
 The conference was in response to what the Chapter saw as "an alarming trend to control the cultural life of the American people."
 Among the known attendees and participants were people considered to be professionals and experts in their fields at the time (and a few to this day).
 Many were also well-known and included several Hollywood stars.

 On October 15, 1947, Eleanor Roosevelt attacked the PCA in her "My Day" column: It is a strange thing that groups of our own citizens, supposedly liberals, and the new (old) Information Bureau of the Communist Parties of Europe, which we ordinarily allude to as the Comintern, are condemning with one voice the Marshall proposals!...
 Our own section of liberals who, with the Progressive Citizens of America, follow so closely the arguments put out by the Comintern do themselves harm, for they offer nothing constructive and this increases in many less radical but liberal groups the sense of suspicion and uncertainty regarding the influences under which they operate.
 In 1948, the PCA backed Henry A. Wallace as candidate for US President of a new, third iteration of an American Progressive Party (the two proceeding Progressive parties being nicknamed the "Bull Moose Party of 1912 and the LaFolette Party of 1924).
 By January 1948, with Wallace as its candidate, the PCA claimed to have some 100,000 members.

 During Summer 1948, William Z. Foster, head of the CPUSA, came out in favor of Wallace.

 The PCA was unwillingly responsible in part for the final downfall of Popular Front organizations, as its counterpart ADA "attracted liberal intellectuals who wanted to purge the left of all Communist Party influences.
-Its militant opposition to the PCA deliver the coup de grace."
+Its militant opposition to the PCA delivered the coup de grace."
 The ADA did so by characterizing the PCA as an "unholy alliance of Communists and reactionaries."